 By day, it may appear to be an upscale men’s clothing and accessories boutique, but by night, T-Dub’s Mercantile’s back room speakeasy gets going with wine, beer and sake-based cocktails.
 Just steps from the Atlantic Ocean in Atlantic Beach, the small bar can be accessed through the shop (with sip-and-shop opportunities later in the day) or through a non-labeled door in the back parking lot.
 Don’t miss out on the jam sessions from local artists.

-While not as hidden from plain site, the bygone era so reminiscent in speakeasies can also be found in honorable mentions, St. Augustine’s Ice Plant located in a former ice factory that dates back to 1927 and Downtown Jacksonville’s The Volstead named for the legislator behind the American Prohibition Act.
+The bygone era so reminiscent in speakeasies can also be found in St. Augustine’s Ice Plant located in a former ice factory that dates back to 1927 and Downtown Jacksonville’s The Volstead named for the legislator behind the American Prohibition Act.
 Both bars whisk patrons back to the Prohibition-era and take the art of cocktail creation seriously in a cozy speakeasy environment.